 While the paths for competitors and non-competitors have a lot of similarities, there is a point where a decision needs to be made between “Door Number One” or “Door Number Two.”
 It’s not like you can’t go back and change your mind at some point, but once the decision is made, own it.

-Push yourself to reach your absolute potential, or push yourself to feel and look as good as you possibly can – you probably Ingenico can't do both at the same time.
+Push yourself to reach your absolute potential, or push yourself to feel and look as good as you possibly can – you probably can’t do both at the same time.